-Government set a target for the government departments and municipalities to achieve Operation Clean Audit by 2014.
-Umzinyathi District Municipality managed to achieve Operation Clean Audit for the 2011/12 financial year, which was before the national target which of 2014.
+Government set a target for the government departments and municipalities to achieve Operation Clean Audit.
+Umzinyathi District Municipality managed to achieve an unqualified opionion Audit for the 2020/21 financial year.

 The municipality is also committed and dedicated in improving the audit report going forward, to ensure that the pride for the municipality of good governance and financial management is realised once again, and has in place sound and efficient financial systems, and also capable employees which would enable the achievement thereof.